 This post will be the first of a series.
-I plan to share my learnings, thoughts, and ideas with you here as I read through this book one more time.
+I plan to share my learnings, thoughts, and ideas with you here as I read through this book one more time, since it thought me a lot of time to learn it, o.
 Specifically I am reading the revised edition with commentary by Jason Zweig.
 This edition contains the full fourth edition updated by Graham in 1971/72 and since this was quite some time ago now, Jason does an excellent job of translating some of the ideas to the present day.
 If you have a copy of this book, I encourage you to read along and share your comments below!

 Stocks or Bonds?